kristiyanlaoli/Weather-App/README.md

 # Weather-App
-It is a simple app which i have made by python.
+It is a simple app that i have made by python.